ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/14_support_vector_machines_theory.md

 f(x) = w^\top x + b
 $$

 > *"Multiply each input feature by its learned weight, add them up, then add a bias.
 If the result is positive, predict the positive class; if negative, predict the negative class.
-The sign of $f(x)$ determines the class."*
+The sign of $ f(x) $ determines the class."*

 #### Optimization: